WestDRI/wgtm21/content/chapel/chapel-02-task-parallelism.md

 >> ## Key idea
 >> All variables have a **_scope_** in which they can be used.
 The variables declared inside a concurrent
->> task are accessible only by the task.
-The variables declared in the main task can be read everywhere,
+>> thread are accessible only by the thread.
+The variables declared in the main thread can be read everywhere,
->> but Chapel won't allow other concurrent tasks to modify them.
+>> but Chapel won't allow other concurrent threads to modify them.

 > ## Discussion
-> Are the concurrent tasks, spawned by the last code, running truly in parallel?
+> Are the concurrent threads, spawned by the last code, running truly in parallel?
 >
 > _Answer_: it depends on the number of cores available to your job.
 If you have a single core, they'll
-> run concurrently, with the CPU switching between the tasks.
+> run concurrently, with the CPU switching between the threads.
 If you have two cores, thread1 and thread2
 > will likely run in parallel using the two cores.

 >> ## Key idea
->> To maximize performance, start as many tasks as the number of available cores.
+>> To maximize performance, start as many threads as the number of available cores.

-A slightly more structured way to start concurrent tasks in Chapel is by using the `cobegin` statement.
+A slightly more structured way to start concurrent threads in Chapel is by using the `cobegin` statement.
 Here you can start a block of concurrent threads, **one for each statement** inside the curly brackets.
 Another difference between the `begin`and `cobegin` statements is that with the `cobegin`, all the spawned threads are synchronized at the end of the statement, i.e. the main thread won't continue its